-You should point out the importance of regular and copious fluid intake (2.5 - 4 litres daily) in order to reduce the risk of urinary tract infections/catheter blockages and avoid constipation.
+If you need assistance with drinking this also needs to be reported and point out the importance of regular and copious fluid intake (2.5-4 litres daily) in order to reduce the risk of a urinary tract infection/catheter blockage and avoid constipation.
 How is fluid delivered to you when you are in bed?